Nodws/PlainDB/README.md

 # PlainDB - A Simple PHP Text-File Database

 PlainDB is a lightweight, file-based database system inspired by the Convex database, implemented using PHP and JSON text files.
 It mimics basic database operations like insert, query, update, and delete, storing data in JSON files within a `data/` directory.
-This project is designed for small-scale applications where a full database like MySQL or SQLite is overkill, but it lacks the scalability, concurrency, and real-time features of Convex.
+This project is designed for small-scale applications where a full database is not available or is overkill.

 ## Features
 - **Document Storage**: Stores data as JSON documents in text files, with one file per "table" (e.g., `users.json`, `posts.json`).